 Internal linking is super important for your On-Page SEO.
 You want to internally link the pages as it seems appropriate.
 Be sure that it is done fairly randomly.
 Have you ever read a piece of content or a webpage and found links inside the words on the page?
 Those words are what we are talking about when we say “Internal linking”.
 You will want to use some of the keywords and phrases that you found during your keyword research to link out from.
 All the pages should be linked together in some fashion.
 The blogs should also be linked out to the web pages.

-For the more advanced in WooCommerce SEO, you can even get into Silo linking in this section.
+For a more advanced WooCommerce SEO guide, you can even get into Silo linking in this section.
 These are things that have a pattern and are not as random as they look.

 Once you have the site built, the content on there, the images optimized and your internal links completed.
 You will need to find some external links that are authoritative.
 These links could be a large competitor or maybe a blog that is in your niche.
 Something that the search engines already trust.